 What does not

-• Attestation, not full audit.
-Big-Four refused engagement.
+• Still an attestation, not a full audit.

 Casinos that accept USDT